 One of my favorite parts of the city, were the colorful shotgun style houses.
-Before coming to New Orleans, I had never heard of this term until I started looking for Airbnb homes, so I had to look it up.
+Before coming to New Orleans, I had never heard of this term until I started looking for Airbnb homes.
 Basically, this style of home is narrow and long, just like the barrel of a shotgun, with the rooms stacked one in front of the other.
 We stayed in a double shotgun in Bywater with Caroline and Adam.
 While visiting, I made it an effort to take as many pictures of these homes as possible, with hopes of including them in a collage style frame.

 The street art is incredible in this city in all areas!
 There are incredible murals on buildings and garage doors, art made with broken sidewalk pieces, fun signs outside of businesses, and even people’s porches and doors are a work of art at some homes!

 Walk anywhere in the French quarter and you will pass dozens of street performers, especially talented musicians.
 Our first experience was walking to Frenchman street on our first night, and having the pleasure of hearing a brass band performing right on the street corner.
 Frenchmen Street is a great place to visit for live music and art.
 It is super fun, but without the sleaziness of Bourbon street.
 We had the option to see live music inside, but we had just as much fun watching the street performers.
 Don’t forget to throw them a few bucks if you like what you hear!